 Okay so number one, make sure you confirm the make, model, color of the car.
 In addition to confirming the license plate and the driver as well before you get into that car.

 Number two, wait indoors whenever possible to make the driver actually call you so you can talk to a live person.
 Number three, share that ride especially when you are by yourself, with friends or family.

 Remember all you have to do is swipe up once you've confirmed that ride and you can share with whomever you'd like.
 And if you're gonna be drinking and you think that you've drank too much, you probably drank too much, stay within the boundaries and keep a cold head about yourself so that you can actually make good decisions.

 Make sure that you guys are safe, have fun and I hope this video helps you guys a lot.

-It's free, there's no obligation and it's an easy way for you to learn more about our programs, meet the instructors and see what the Dragon Gym Community is all about.
+All of our new students start with our 3-class Quick Start Program, and it's an easy way for you to learn more about our programs, meet the instructors and see what the Dragon Gym Community is all about.